 Some bright kitchen colors are still timeless because of their retro appeal.
 An old favorite is apple green, as shown in this cooking space by JAS Design Build.
 The hue has a springlike vibe that brings out the beauty of the wood flooring.Continue to 2 of 19 below.

 Classic White Kitchen

-If you are concerned about enduring style, a classic white kitchen will stand the test of time.
-To spice things up, add a few natural elements that will warm up your space.
-In this white, modern farmhouse kitchen by Holly Mathis Interiors wood shelving and a rattan window shade adds visual interest.
-A gray kitchen island brings a little depth.Continue to 4 of 28 below.
+If you are concerned about enduring style and resale value, a classic white kitchen will stand the test of time.
+To warm things up, add a few natural elements.
+In this white modern farmhouse kitchen by Holly Mathis Interiors, the wood shelving and rattan window shade add warmth and visual interest.
+And the gray kitchen island brings a little depth.Continue to 3 of 19 below.

-We cannot think of a happier hue than yellow.
-Here the team at Alys Designs uses a lemony fresh version of the shade to brighten up vintage kitchen cabinets.
-Covering the walls and floors with pale hardwood balances the striking paint color.Continue to 6 of 28 below.
+We can't think of a happier hue than yellow.
+In this kitchen, the team at Alys Design used a lemony fresh version of the shade to brighten up vintage kitchen cabinets.
+Covering the walls and floors with pale wood balances the striking paint color.Continue to 4 of 19 below.